midtown-ai/glossary/glossary/a.md

 # Accuracy

  ~ the percentage of samples correctly classified given a labelled (but possibly biased) dataset.
 Consider a classification task in which a machine learning system observes tumors and must predict whether they are malignant or benign.
-Accuracy, or the <<Highlight("fraction of instances that were classified correctly, is an intuitive measure of the program's performance")>>.
+Accuracy, or the `fraction of instances that were classified correctly, is an intuitive measure of the program's performance`.
 While accuracy does measure the program's performance, it does not differentiate between malignant tumors that were classified as being benign, and benign tumors that were classified as being malignant.
 In some applications, the costs associated with all types of errors may be the same.
 In this problem, however, failing to identify malignant tumors is likely a more severe error than mistakenly classifying benign tumors as being malignant.

  ```
                  TP + TN